-Prerequisite: Eligibility for college level English and math courses a concurrent semester.
+Prerequisite: Eligibility for college level English and math courses

 Enrollment Comments: Course includes a mandatory lab component (CHEM105L) that must be taken concurrently.
-Successful completion of this course requires passing both CHEM105 and CHEM105L with a C- or better in a concurrent component.
+Successful completion of this course requires passing both CHEM105 and CHEM105L with a C- or better in a concurrent semester.